Hamstring tendinopathy – A pain in the butt

 1. Reducing load down to a level that the tissues can cope with.
 Keep in mind that may not be ‘not running’.
 It may instead mean running a shorter distance, different surface, pace.
 Or it may be some form of cross training.
 The aim is to settle down the pain and keep it low, stable and predictable.
 In this stage we will introduce some simple exercises proven to decrease tendon pain.

 2. Building up the load tolerance of the hamstring tendon and muscles which means specific strength training for that area as well as the surrounding area.
 Strength takes time to develop.
 Think of going to the gym – how many weeks do you need to go before you notice you are getting stronger or your muscles are starting to tone up?
 At least 6 but more likely 12.
-With a tendon we (scientifically) know that it will take at least 3-6 months of a consistent progressive strength program to toughen it up.
+With a tendon we (scientifically) know that it will take at least 3-6 months of a consistent progressive strength program to start to toughen it up.
 Even after this time when it is strong the area may remain ‘tender’ to touch and you may still have pain that is low and stable.
 So you will have a stronger tendon now that is 'happy'.
 Over time that soreness will decrease, but you may find that you just don't notice it as much unless you 'knock' it because you are back doing what you want to do.

 3. Putting in strategies to prevent a reoccurrence.
 That means structuring a better weekly and cyclic training program that takes into account short and long term goals, as well as varies for personal stress and family life.
 Building up you runners health IQ is essential in limiting and preventing future injuries.